TechEmpower/FrameworkBenchmarks/deployment/vagrant-virtualbox/README.md

 automatically build and inject the correct version of Oracle's Guest Additions for the VM you are running.
 It's helpful for avoiding annoying errors like "host additions are 4.3.10 but guest is 4.3.18"

+**Use SSH Port Forwarding To Access Web Servers Inside Vagrant**

+Use `vagrant ssh -- -L 9001:127.0.0.1:9001` to make `localhost:9001`
+on your host OS connect you to `127.0.0.1:9001` inside the Vagrant VM